fbernutz/die-himmelstraeumerin-blog/Content/posts/github-actions.md

 ### Pin Xcode Version

-It's also possible to pin the Xcode version.
+It’s also possible to pin the Xcode version.
 Add the following code above `jobs`.

 ```
 env: